 AirDrop Photos Not Found

-Many users have been complaining about their missing airdropped photos from iPhone, though the feature shows successful transfer of files.
+Many users have been complaining about their missing airdropped photos from iPhone, though the feature shows a successful transfer of files.

 To address this issue, you will have to perform the following steps –